- Challenges Faced by the Real Estate Industry

 Blockchain is proven to hold the potential to revamp every business vertical.
-The technology has given a clear indication that it has various applications beyond cryptocurrencies and can be the right weapon to tackle the prevailing industrial challenges.
+For instance, blockchain in real estate has given a clear indication that it has various applications beyond cryptocurrencies and can be the right weapon to tackle the prevailing industrial challenges.

-A ripple effect of which is that various industries have adopted Blockchain technology, even the most traditional ones like Real Estate.
+A ripple effect of this is that various industries have adopted blockchain technology, even the most traditional ones like real estate.

-Real Estate is witnessing a disruptive evolution with Blockchain acting as the driving force.
-What was historically considered as a ‘pen and pencil’ business has now begun expanding to global market with better and long-term outcomes.
+Real estate is witnessing a disruptive evolution with the blockchain acting as the driving force.
+What was historically considered as a ‘pen and pencil’ business has now begun expanding to the global market with better and long-term outcomes.
+This has made numerous entrepreneurs and traditional investors interested in understanding the use of blockchain for real estate.
 Something we will talk about in this article in detail.

 1. Lack of Transparency

-The Real Estate industry is not open to everyone due to the involvement of various factors like citizenship, cash requirements, accreditation, credit score, etc. Additionally, there is no market database or a concrete way to access the information required for taking the buying and selling decision.
+The real estate industry is not open to everyone due to the involvement of various factors like citizenship, cash requirements, accreditation, credit score, etc. Additionally, there is no market database or a concrete way to access the information required for making buying and selling decisions.

 This, as a whole, makes the sector unclear and turbid for all.

 In the traditional real estate economy, every transaction involves a stringed set of tedious and time-consuming paperwork.
 Because of this, many times real estate companies end up losing their money and potential customers, along with getting distracted from the main goal.